Reuse

 • Refine: improve parameters, logic, and composition until the behavior is stable.

-• Global: promote the definition into a shared library once it is worth standardizing.
+• Global: save the definition as a Global Block in the Library once it is worth standardizing.

-• Reuse: execute that same definition across many documents and assemblies with different inputs.
+• Reuse: execute that same Global Block across many projects and assemblies with different inputs.

 Reuse is achieved through shared definitions